klei1984/max/defects.md

 53. If a multiplayer game desyncs on the beginning of the first round before a new autosave is made, thus no autosave exists for the given game session, the game still asks whether players, any of them, wants to reload the last save.

-54. The main menu setup and in-game preferences menu is implemented in one class.
+54. **[Fixed]** The main menu setup and in-game preferences menu is implemented in one class.
 The game pause menu is not deactivated in the main menu by the setup window variant where it makes no sense to be active.

-55. The game pause menu is not deactivated in the popup help menus from within the main menu.
+55. **[Fixed]** The game pause menu is not deactivated in the popup help menus from within the main menu.

-56. Single player custom games test for at least two active players of any kind (computer and human) to be able to start a game.
+56. **[Fixed]** Single player custom games test for at least two active players of any kind (computer and human) to be able to start a game.
 Hot seat games test for at least two human players to be selected.
 This means that it is possible to start a single player custom game without a human player.
 It is unclear whether this is a feature or a defect.
+Proposed resolution: there are end users that enjoy watching computers fight each other as spectators.
+So this will be handled as a feature not as a defect.

-57. The custom scenarios menu title is "Multiplayer Scenarios" even in single player mode.
+57. **[Fixed]** The custom scenarios menu title is "Multiplayer Scenarios" even in single player mode.

 58. If a high-tech unit is captured, and then it gets upgraded in the depot, the unit would lose any of its superior unit values.
 For example if an enemy tank had 34 attack power and the player's own latest tank upgrades would only grant 20 attack power to an upgraded tank then the captured tank would lose the 34 attack power and would get the inferior 20 "as an upgrade".
 This behavior was considered to be a defect in M.A.X.
 2 back in March, 1998.